 The Foundation was established through the bequest of a prominent lawyer, William Matheus Sullivan, to identify talented young singers and help them develop professional careers through a unique program combining major awards with five years of additional support.
 Its first director was Edward Johnson, general manager of the Metropolitan Opera, and its board has always been made up of distinguished professionals in the field.

 The Foundation holds auditions every year in New York, and gives generous cash awards to gifted young singers in the early stages of professional careers.
-Seven 2018 winners received $10,000 awards, and for the next five years may apply for additional Role Preparation Grants to support musical, dramatic, vocal, and language coaching for new professional engagements.
-In addition, six singers received $5,000 Career Development Grants.
+Five 2019 winners received $10,000 awards, and for the next five years may apply for additional Role Preparation Grants to support musical, dramatic, vocal, and language coaching for new professional engagements.
+In addition, four singers received $2,500 Career Development Grants.

 Winners receive Role Preparation Grants by presenting a future contract to perform (not cover) an operatic role, an oratorio, or other engagement with full orchestra for which they have not already received Foundation assistance.
 The number of awards and grants varies with the resources of the Foundation.